nvpro-samples/vk_raytracing_tutorial_KHR/ray_tracing_intersection/README.md

   helloVk.createSpheres();
 ~~~~

-**Note**: it is possible to have more OBJ models, but the spheres will need to be added after all of them.
+:warning: **Note:** it is possible to have more OBJ models, but the spheres will need to be added after all of them.

 The scene will be large, better to move the camera out